k-pranathi/Alerts-Manager/README.md

 # Alerts-Manager

-Alert Manager maintains and updates the Alerts data by Alerts api built with in-memory database
+Alert Manager maintains and updates the Alerts data using Alerts api built with in-memory database

 # Steps to run the application